Locations:

 What conditions are treated with balloon sinuplasty?

-More than 30 million people have chronic rhinosinusitis or CRS.
-Medical treatments, including antibiotics, can ease most peoples’ symptoms.
-But if your symptoms last more than 12 weeks, your healthcare provider might recommend balloon sinuplasty or endoscopic sinus surgery
+Millions of people have chronic sinusitis.
+It can cause pesky, persistent symptoms like a runny nose and nasal congestion.
+Medical treatments, including antibiotics, can ease most people’s symptoms.
+But if your symptoms last more than 12 weeks, your healthcare provider might recommend balloon sinuplasty or endoscopic sinus surgery.
+Both procedures treat sinusitis without requiring cuts in or around your nose.

-Healthcare providers used balloon sinuplasty since 2005.
-The treatment has become increasingly popular as providers can perform the procedure at medical offices as well as hospitals.
+Healthcare providers have used balloon sinuplasty since 2005.
+The treatment has become increasingly popular, as providers can perform the procedure at medical offices as well as in hospitals.

 Procedure Details